CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Vocations.md

 All skills under a vocation have their levels are capped by their vocation level.
 For instance, if a character had level a 2 vocation, any skill under it couldn't increase above 2, until it's vocation increased.
 Each skill under a vocation has one or many governing attributes that logically would govern it.
 A skill under a vocation can have different governing attributes than the vocation's governing attributes.

-You may still assist any other roll with your vocation if it makes narrative sense aside from vocational skills.

 ## Vocational Skills

-Vocational skills logically fall under the vocation and is not covered already by another core skill.
-Player's can make as many of these skills as they want on the fly with approval from the narrator, though this would mainly be as a reminder to have on the sheet.
-These skills share the same level as the vocation which they fall under.
-Skill points are not spent on these skills.
-You can not assist these skills with the vocation they are fall under.
-You may not assist vocational skills with your vocation as they are essentially relying of the same skill point investment.
+Vocational skills are skills that your vocation would logically give you.
+For instance, a Baker would logically have a Baking skill.
+Player's can make vocational skills at any point with approval from the narrator for applicable skill checks.
+It in smart to write under your vocation as a reminder to have on the character sheet.

+Voctional skills share the same level as their vocation.
+Vocational skills can have different governing attributes compared to the vocation they fall under.
+You can not assist vocational skills with the vocation they are fall under, as they are essentially relying on the same shared skill point investment.

 ## Combat Skills